Hawkeye Consulting

 If those two can’t agree, they bring in a neutral umpire to help make the final decision

-The result is a signed “Appraisal Award” that sets the dollar amount the claim should be paid at under the policy.
+The result is a signed and binding “Appraisal Award” that sets the dollar amount the claim should be paid at under the policy.

 What Dan Does as an Appraiser